 The city offers plenty of outdoor adventures, from horseback riding and rock climbing to fishing and mountain biking.
 Cheyenne is also the gateway to some of the nation’s most beloved parks and monuments: In less than a day’s drive, you can reach South Dakota’s Mount Rushmore and Black Hills, Colorado’s Rocky Mountain National Park or Wyoming’s Devils Tower National Monument, Yellowstone National Park and Grand Teton National Park.
 Head to Curt Gowdy State Park and Vedauwoo Recreation Area to see striking granite towers and rock formations (hike, camp or mountain bike while there).

 The Cheyenne Botanic Gardens is a neat counterpoint to the rugged outdoors.
-Set on the high planes and featuring hectares of varied environments, its features include a Peace Garden, Discovery Pond and The Paul Smith Children’s Village, which teaches kids about sustainable food production practices and more.
+Set on the high planes and featuring hectares of varied environments, its features include a large indoor conservatory, a Peace Garden, Discovery Pond and The Paul Smith Children’s Village, which teaches kids about sustainable food production practices and more.